-More than forty superb diving spots, some of the best beaches in the Caribbean and a deep blue sea that twinkles green and lilac in the sun.
-Throw smiling and generous people full of flavour into that mix, and these are just some of the charms of Providencia, Santa Catalina and San Andrés islands in the Colombian Caribbean.
+More than forty superb diving spots, some of the best beaches in the Caribbean, and a deep blue sea that twinkles green and lilac in the sun.
+Throw smiling and generous people full of flavor into that mix and these are just some of the charms of Providencia, Santa Catalina, and San Andrés islands in the Colombian Caribbean.

 Is it safe to travel to San Andres Colombia?

 Despite being politically Colombian, San Andrés is a peaceful and safe place to go.
 It seems to be far away from all the problems that terrorize beautiful Colombia.
 It has poor areas indeed, but crime is not something to worry about.
 In fact, the island doesn’t look like mainland Colombia at all.

 Things to Know Before Traveling to San Andres Island in Colombia.
 San Andres is a tiny island that belongs to Colombia, although geographically it is closer to Nicaragua and Jamaica. … Also, accommodation on the island is way more expensive than anywhere on the mainland.
 But trust me – it’s worth the price!

 What is San Andres known for?

 San Andrés island sits 700km from the Colombian coast, a pearl in the ocean that combines the influence of Englishmen, Africans, Spaniards, pirates and corsairs in a culture full of flavors that moves to the irresistible sound of reggae.
 It is the ideal place to dive, practice watersports and eco-tourism or just kick back and relax.